uselotus/lotus-docs/docs/intro.md

 Once a subscription ends, an invoice is generated with line items for every usage and flat rate cost in the plan.

 You can then use the invoice to collect payment manually or use our oauth integration with the payment processor of your choosing (currently supporting Stripe).

+### Experiment with New Pricing

+We are building both analytics and predictive capabilities that enable you to not just implement but also iterate and improve on your pricing plans and deploy new pricing expeiments given certain logic.
+(More coming soon on the roadmap)